Foreign relations of Kazakhstan: Americas

 Kazakhstan's Deputy Foreign Minister Yerzhan Ashikbayev said that Kazakhstan is seeking "new perspectives" and boosting its relations with Latin American nations via a series of diplomatic visits.

-Ashikbayev attended the 44th General Assembly of the Organization of American States in Asuncion, Paraguay on June 4.
+Ashikbayev attended the 44th General Assembly of the Organization of American States in Asuncion, Paraguay on 4 June.
 Kazakhstan was the largest delegation among the conference's 39 observer nations.

-The Secretary General of the Organization of American States (OAS), José Miguel Insulza, on June 3 met with the Deputy Foreign Minister, Yerzhan Ashikbayev, in Asunción, Paraguay, for the 44th OAS General Assembly where Ashikbayev presented a contribution to help fund important OAS programs.
+The Secretary General of the Organization of American States (OAS), José Miguel Insulza, on 3 June met with the Deputy Foreign Minister, Yerzhan Ashikbayev, in Asunción, Paraguay, for the 44th OAS General Assembly where Ashikbayev presented a contribution to help fund important OAS programs.

-Foreign Minister Erlan Idrissov conducted a four-day visit to Mexico on September 17–20, 2014.
-During his visit Idrissov met with Mexican Economy Secretary Ildefonso Guajardo, Foreign Secretary Jose Antonio Meade, former President Vincente Fox, other senior officials and business leaders.
+Foreign Minister Erlan Idrissov conducted a four-day visit to Mexico on 17–20 September 2014.
+During his visit Idrissov met with Mexican Economy Secretary Ildefonso Guajardo, Foreign Secretary Jose Antonio Meade, former President Vicente Fox, other senior officials and business leaders.
 The Minister and his delegation will view the future site of Kazakhstan's embassy in Mexico City.

 Idrissov said that the main objective of his visit was to build a bridge between Latin America and Eurasia.
 The Foreign Minister underlined that economic and trade collaboration with Kazakhstan will allow investors to reach neighboring markets, such as Russia and China.
 Idrissov also said that Kazakhstan seeks to expand its presence in Latin America and considers Mexico as a strategic ally in building these relations, while Kazakhstan can offer the same support to Mexico in the Eurasian region.